andorp/order-taking/README.md

 around the dependently typed implementation of `BoundedContext`, but several other parts of the architecture had to be worked on to be able to demostrate that Idris can host such solutions.
 Although during the implementation many other problems were required to think about in the dependently typed setting.
-This repository can be considered as a mine initial practices for dependently typed software development.
+This repository can be considered as a mine practices for dependently typed software development.
 Enjoy digging up those gems.

-You may find the style of the explanations strange, maybe a bit chaotic, but if you follow path suggested in the READMAP.md you will learn many things about the Idris language.
+You may find the style of the explanations strange, maybe a bit chaotic, but if you follow path suggested in the [READMAP.md](https://github.com/andorp/order-taking/blob/main/READMAP.md) you will learn many things about the Idris language.
 This style feels chaotic that could be because I have a slight ADHD and I try to linarize the content here, but sometimes quickly the explanations go deep.
 Although I believe a short explanation after every Idris snippet helps to view this reposity as a hand-book for Idris development.

+## High level overview

 ## Run